sree96vidya/pcb-embedded-portfolio/README.md

 ## 💡 Key Learnings So Far
 - AC to DC conversion using passive components
-- High-voltage protection and safety considerations
 - Analog signal amplification using transistor stages
 - Multi-stage transistor switching concepts
+- Logic-level MOSFET switching and power electronics fundamentals
+- High-voltage protection and safety considerations
 - Importance of grounding and copper pours in PCB design
 - PCB trace width optimization for signal and power routing
+- Component placement and routing strategies for through-hole PCBs
 - ERC/DRC debugging and schematic verification in KiCad
-- Component placement and routing strategies for through-hole PCBs
-- Power distribution and grounding practices in analog circuits
 - Project documentation and version management using GitHub

 ## 📌 Note
 This portfolio is actively maintained and updated as I continue to design, test, and improve hardware systems.